SpencerCDixon/Gosu-Tutorial/readme.md

 The last concept in order to complete our game will involve combining button_down with our bounding boxes on the different images.
-Every time a user clicks with the mouse the co-ordinates of that click are saved in mouse_x and mouse_y.
+Every time a user clicks with the mouse the co-ordinates of that click is saved in mouse_x and mouse_y.
 Knowing that, we can save all the co-ordinates the user clicks into an array and then test to see if any of those co-ordinates conflict with our bounding boxes.
 If they intersect we can change the state of that image to move